mljs/som/README.md

 // result2 = [ [ 2, 26 ], [ 33, 12 ] ]
 ```

+### getFit([dataset])

+Returns an array of fit values which are the square root of the distance between the input vector and its corresponding BMU.

+__Arguments__

+* `dataset` - Array of vectors to for which to calculate fit values.
+Defaults to the training set.

 ### getQuantizationError()

-Returns the mean of the euclidean distance between each point of the training set and its corresponding BMU.
+Returns the mean of the fit values for the training set.
 This number can be used to compare several runs of the same SOM.

 ### export([includeDistance])